 2013 Mercedes-Benz GLK-Class Interior

-The automotive press really likes the 2013 Mercedes-Benz GLK’s high-quality and attractive interior, but they complain that its interior technology is hard to use.
-They also think the GLK’s second-row seats are tight for the class and that cargo space is limited for a luxury compact SUV.
+The automotive press likes the 2013 Mercedes-Benz GLK’s high-quality and attractive interior, but they complain that its interior technology is hard to use.
+They also think that the GLK’s second-row seats are tight for the class and that cargo space is limited for a luxury compact SUV.

 - "The GLK's interior is solidly assembled from handsome materials -- including an expanse of standard wood trim covering the dashboard face -- and has a much more modern look than before.
 The standard vinyl upholstery is difficult to tell from the extra-cost real leather." -- Consumer Guide